 Owning your dream home somewhere far from your native land is not a far-fetched idea in today’s world.
-Due to the current economic disturbances, property prices have fallen in many European nations and North America.
+Due to economic disturbances, property prices have fallen in many European nations and North America.
 This gives a glorious opportunity for those dreaming of owning a plush property in these nations.

 Learn about the legal formalities and tax compliance:

-As per the Foreign Exchange Management Act (FEMA), Indians can buy a foreign house property by remitting under the Liberalised Remittance Scheme.
+As per the Foreign Exchange Management Act (FEMA), Indians can buy foreign house property by remitting under the Liberalised Remittance Scheme.
 If the remittance is sent jointly by a family, the overseas property should be in the name of the family members.
 Apart from purchase, the FEMA allows Indians to own property in a foreign land through inheritance or as gifts.
 Section 6(4) of the FEMA defines the rules regarding the acquisition of overseas immovable property by Indians.

 While investing in property in a foreign land, you must also consider the tax implications.
 You must check the tax implications in India and the country where you have purchased the property.
-Although you can refer to a home loan EMI calculator to get an idea of your monthly EMIs, don’t forget to include the applicable stamp duty, estate duty, and other property taxes of the country to the total cost of your property purchased.
+Although you can refer to a home loan EMI calculator to get an idea of your monthly EMIs, don’t forget to include the country’s applicable stamp duty, estate duty, and other property taxes to the total cost of your property purchased.

 Guidelines to follow before you decide to buy a property in a foreign country: